The Square Jaw Phenomenon in Bodybuilding

 Techniques for Developing a Square Jaw

-While genetics play a significant role in determining jaw shape, there are several techniques that individuals can employ to develop a more square and defined jawline.
-These methods include targeted jaw exercises, compound exercises with indirect impact on jaw muscles, and proper diet and supplementation.
+Genetics play a significant role in determining jaw shape.
+However, individuals can employ several techniques to develop a more square and defined jawline.
+These methods include targeted jaw exercises.
+Compound exercises have an indirect impact on jaw muscles.
+Proper diet and supplementation are also important.

 Targeted Jaw Exercises

-Focusing on jaw-specific exercises can help strengthen and tone the muscles responsible for jaw movement, primarily the masseter and temporalis muscles.
+Focusing on jaw-specific exercises can help strengthen and tone the muscles responsible for jaw movement.
+These muscles include the masseter and temporalis muscles.
 Some effective jaw exercises include:

 Compound Exercises with Indirect Impact on Jaw Muscles